none of these legendary performers was so much as nominated

 1943 awards for In Which We Serve.
 Coward also received an

-honorary award for the film at the 1942 awards "for his outstanding
+honorary award for the film at the 1942 ceremony "for his outstanding

 achievement."
 He received his nominations a year later because the